jupyter/nbclassic/docs/source/public_server.rst

 When provided, all kernel specifications will be retrieved from the specified Gateway server and all kernels will be managed by that server.
-This option enables the ability to target kernel processes against managed clusters while allowing for the notebook's management to remain local to the Notebook server.
+This option enables the ability to target kernel processes against managed clusters while allowing for the notebook's management to remain local to the NbClassic server.

 Known issues